marijnh/Eloquent-JavaScript/16_game.md

 {{index "trim method", "split method", [whitespace, trimming]}}

 The `trim` method is used to remove whitespace at the start and end of the plan string.
-This allows our example plan to start with a newline so that all the lines are directly below each other.
+This allows our example plan to start with a newline so that all lines are directly below each other.
 The remaining string is split on ((newline character))s, and each line is spread into an array, producing arrays of characters.

 {{index [array, "as matrix"]}}